Inhomogeneous random graphs, isolated vertices, and Poisson approximation: Results on inhomogeneous random graphs

-Devroye and Fraiman \cite{DF} consider $D_0(G(\cX_n,\phi_n))$ on a general space $\BX$ in the case where $\phi_n = (a(n) \kappa) \wedge 1$ for a fixed function $\kappa: \BX \times \BX \to \R_+$ (such a function $\kappa$ is called a {\em kernel}), and some sequence $a(n)$ (where $\wedge$ denotes minimum).
+Devroye and Fraiman \cite{DF} consider $D_0(G(\cX_n,\phi_n))$ on a general space $\BX$ in the case where $\phi_n = (a(n) \phio) \wedge 1$ for a fixed function $\phio: \BX \times \BX \to \R_+$ (such a function $\phio$ is called a {\em kernel}), and some sequence $a(n)$ (where $\wedge$ denotes minimum).
 This is a common assumption for the IRG; see for example \cite{BJR}.
-Their results may be interpreted as saying that (under certain conditions) the threshold value of $a$ above which $G(\cX_n, a \kappa \wedge 1)$ is free of isolated vertices (which may be viewed as a random variable) satisfies a weak law of large numbers; it is asymptotic to a constant times $(\log n)/n$, in probability.
+Their results may be interpreted as saying that (under certain conditions) the threshold value of $a$ above which $G(\cX_n, a \phio \wedge 1)$ is free of isolated vertices (which may be viewed as a random variable) satisfies a weak law of large numbers; it is asymptotic to a constant times $(\log n)/n$, in probability.
 They also derive a similar law of large numbers for the threshold for the graph to be connected.

-When $\kappa$ is bounded, our Theorem \ref{Th.Gamma} (part (a) (ii)) gives a possibility of deriving convergence in distribution for this threshold (suitably transformed).
+When $\phio$ is bounded, our Theorem \ref{Th.moments} (b) gives a possibility of deriving convergence in distribution for this threshold (suitably transformed).
 For example, suppose $\BX =[0,1)$ and $\mu$ has a density $f$ with respect to Lebesgue measure, with $f$ bounded away from zero.
-Suppose also that $\kappa(x,y)$ is determined via the absolute value of $x-y$ (mod 1) (so we are in the one-dimensional torus).
-If $f \equiv 1$, or if $f$ is smooth with $ g(x) := \int \kappa(x,y) f(y) (dy)$ having a unique minimum, then it should be possible to derive a distributional limit law for this threshold, since in these cases it should be possible, for any $\alpha \in (0,\infty)$, to determine a sequence $a_s$ such that $\E N_0(G(\Po_s, a_s \kappa)) \to \alpha$, and then apply Theorem \ref{Th.Gamma} (a) (ii).
+Suppose also that $\phio(x,y)$ is determined via the absolute value of $x-y$ (mod 1) (so we are in the one-dimensional torus).
+If $f \equiv 1$, or if $f$ is smooth with $ g(x) := \int \phio(x,y) f(y) (dy)$ having a unique minimum, then it should be possible to derive a distributional limit law for this threshold, since in these cases it should be possible, for any $\alpha \in (0,\infty)$, to determine a sequence $a_s$ such that $\E D_0(G(\Po_s, a_s \phio)) \to \alpha$, and then apply Theorem \ref{Th.moments} (b).